Jaskey15/Blue-Thumb-Dashboard/text/biological/biological_intro.md

 ### Biological Assessment

-Biological monitoring examines the creatures that live in a stream, providing direct evidence of ecosystem health.
-These assessments measure how aquatic life responds to both chemical and physical conditions over time, offering the most integrated view of stream health.
-The abundance and diversity of fish, macroinvertebrates, and other aquatic organisms serve as nature's report card — a living testament to water quality that integrates all environmental factors.
-Unlike chemical testing that captures only a moment in time, biological communities reflect conditions over their entire lifecycle, making them the most reliable indicators of a stream's true health.
-Healthy streams support diverse communities of sensitive species that cannot survive in degraded environments, providing clear evidence that the complex web of ecological relationships remains intact.
+Biological monitoring uses the organisms living in streams as direct indicators of ecosystem health.
+Fish and macroinvertebrates serve as nature's report card, reflecting both chemical and physical conditions over extended periods.
+This provides a more comprehensive view of stream health than chemical testing alone, as biological communities integrate all environmental factors throughout their lifecycle.